VisualStudioCode 1.6.1 Released, Showing Our Passion for Brackets

 However, by default, no shortcut keys are set, and the function is provided by entering simple English from the command palette

-You can search for "Split into [tab group location]", but honestly, at this point it would probably be quicker to move it around with the mouse.
-What do you think?
-It
+You can search for it using the format "Split into [tab group location]," but honestly, at this point, I think it's faster to just move it with the mouse.
+What do you all think?

-'s a good feature to keep in mind if you can't use the mouse for some reason.
+It's a useful feature to remember in case you lose access to your mouse for some reason.

 Editor group locking

-This is not yet complete and various trial and error processes are underway, but it is now in a usable state and an auto-lock function for editor groups has been added.
+This is not yet complete, and various trials and errors are still underway, but since it has reached a usable form, the automatic locking function for editor groups has been added.

-By default, only terminals are subject to auto-lock.
+By default, only the terminal is subject to automatic locking.

 In this case, the file will be opened in a separate editor group.
 A simple but useful feature